John Roll: Murder

 Roll was shot on January 8, 2011, outside a Safeway supermarket in Casas Adobes, Arizona, when Jared Lee Loughner opened fire at a "Congress on Your Corner" event held by Democratic U.S. Representative Gabby Giffords.
 Roll had attended Mass earlier that morning and decided only about an hour before the shooting to attend the event.
-Surveillance video revealed that Roll was shot in the back after pushing down and shielding Ron Barber, a staffer for Giffords who had just been shot.
-Roll later died of his injuries, as did five other people.
+Surveillance video revealed that Roll was shot once in the back after pushing down and shielding Ron Barber, a staffer for Giffords who had just been shot.
+Roll died from his injuries, as did five other people.
 Thirteen others were injured by gunfire, but survived, including Giffords and Barber; Barber would go on to replace Giffords when she resigned from Congress to recuperate from the injuries sustained in the shooting.

 Chief Justice John Roberts issued a statement, memorializing Roll as "a wise jurist who selflessly served Arizona and the nation with great distinction, as attorney and judge, for more than 35 years", adding "his death is a somber reminder of the importance of the rule of law and the sacrifices of those who work to secure it".

 Other plaudits came from Senator John McCain, who had recommended Roll for appointment to the federal bench; from Pima County Sheriff Clarence Dupnik; and from Bishop Gerald Kicanas of the Roman Catholic Diocese of Tucson, who noted that Roll was an active parishioner who "lived his faith".

 Then-Chief Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit, whose jurisdiction included Arizona, stated that "Judge Roll was a widely respected jurist, a strong and able leader of his court, and a kind, courteous and sincere gentleman".
 President Barack Obama commented on Roll's death in his statement issued after the shooting, noting that Roll "served America's legal system for almost 40 years".

 Jared Lee Loughner was charged by federal prosecutors with Roll's murder.
 Evidence gathered by federal investigators indicates that Giffords was Loughner's main target.
 Roll was apparently not specifically targeted – Loughner might not have even known who he was.
-Roll lived in the area, and had attended the event to continue a prior conversation with Giffords about the volume of cases in Arizona Federal courts.
+Roll lived in the area, and had attended the event to continue a prior conversation with Giffords about the volume of cases in Arizona federal courts.

 Roll was the first federal judge murdered in office since Robert Smith Vance in 1989.
 Chief Judge Alex Kozinski of the Ninth Circuit Court of Appeals selected Larry Alan Burns, a judge of the Southern District Court of California, to be the presiding judge over Loughner's trial, after all federal judges in Arizona recused themselves because of their ties to Roll.